Chart Color Schemes

 Population

-Population growth drivers in Bayswater are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bayswater are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Bayswater's population is estimated at around 16,738, reflecting a 9.5% increase since the 2021 Census which reported a population of 15,288.
-This growth is inferred from AreaSearch's resident population estimate of 16,599 based on ABS ERP data release in June 2024 and an additional 122 validated new addresses since the Census date.
-The suburb has a population density ratio of 1,701 persons per square kilometer, above the national average assessed by AreaSearch.
-Bayswater's growth exceeded the national average of 8.9% during this period, marking it as a growth leader in the region.
-Overseas migration contributed approximately 79.0% of overall population gains.
-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and ABS Greater Capital Region projections from 2023 based on 2022 data to estimate future growth.
+Based on ABS population updates and AreaSearch validation, as of 1 Nov 2025, Bayswater's estimated population is around 17,291.
+This reflects a growth of 2,003 people (13.1%) since the 2021 Census, which reported a population of 15,288.
+The change is inferred from AreaSearch's estimate of resident population at 16,594 following June 2024 ABS ERP data release and an additional 122 validated new addresses since the Census date.
+This results in a density ratio of 1,757 persons per square kilometer, above national averages assessed by AreaSearch.
+Bayswater's growth exceeded the national average (9.7%) and was primarily driven by overseas migration contributing approximately 79.0% of overall population gains.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population